Balladebits/Balladebits/README.md

 - Talk about Cooking,Videogames and art
 - Coffee! <3
 - Giving Flowers to anyone, or cakes
+- Making a lot of OCs and concepts

 Dislikes:
 - Toxic Fandoms